81/14 Model 35 Mortar: Use

-Italy entered World War II, June 10, 1940, resulting in Service in the Royal Italian Army 2177 pieces Mod.
-35. These were assigned to 212 mortars companies [2], each on three platoons with two weapons each.
-According to the Pariani order, in each infantry division there must be a battalion of mortars with two mortars companies of 81; another company was in an organic to each of the two regiments of infantry.
+When Italy entered World War II on June 10, 1940, the Royal Italian Army had roughly 2177 pieces Mod.
+35. in service.
+According to Pariani, in each infantry division there must be a battalion of mortars with two mortars companies of 81mm type; another company was organic to each of the two regiments of infantry.
 After the armistice of Cassibile the Mod.
 35 was also used by the National Republican Army of the Italian Social Republic and remained in service with the Italian Army until the sixties.

 During the Winter War, as part of the Italian military aid to Finland (also including carbines Carcano Mod.
 38) were ordained a hundred Mod.
 35, called KRH 81/36-I; the "KRH" acronym is short for kranaatinheitin ("mortar") in Finnish; the letters "I" stands for italialainen ("Italian") and served to distinguish the piece of CEMSA from other derivatives French Brandt and his Polish and Hungarian products, all purchased by the Nordic country.
 During the Continuation War, the same Italian mortars ended up in the hands of the Wehrmacht, and was renamed 8.1 cm GrW 276 (i).
 They were joined by 200 mortars delivered in April 1944 by CEMSA to the Germans who occupied northern Italy.